awsdocs/aws-go-developer-guide/doc_source/s3-example-bucket-acls.rst

 passing in the name of the bucket.
 If an error occurs, call ``exitErrorf``.
-If no error occurs, loop through the results and print out the name, type, and permssion for the grantees.
+If no error occurs, loop through the results and print out the name, type, and permission for the grantees.

 .. literalinclude:: example_code/s3/s3_get_bucket_acl.go
    :lines: 46-66